Government tax agencies do not solicit your personal information by phone or email.

 Either way, these crafty crooks then use the information they have gained to commit identity theft, draining the bank account of funds or charging huge cash advances using the credit cards.

 International Tax Rebate Scams

-Tax rebate scams quickly spread abroad, especially to Britain, Australia and New Zealand.
+Tax rebate scams quickly spread abroad, even to Australia and New Zealand.
 In those countries, one popular scenario is for the victim to be told that the rebate can only be activated if a (comparatively) smaller sum be sent by wire to a supposed government agency, such as a “Department of Finance” or “Office of State Revenue.”
 This, so the story goes, is because the rebate is only valid if the total tax collected surpasses a certain sum.
 Once it does, however, the taxpayer will receive a rebate much larger than that one additional payment.
 But, once again, there is no rebate and no connection whatsoever with any government agency.

 If you think you’ve been the victim of a tax rebate scam, contact the fund recovery experts at MyChargeBack.